 The primary difference between a line of credit vs. a loan is that a loan is an installment account, while a line of credit is a revolving account.
-With a loan, you receive the money immediately and repay it over a predetermined period.
-A line of credit works like a credit card, allowing you to repeatable borrow and repay against your credit limit as often as you like.
+With a loan, you receive a lump sum all at once and repay it over a predetermined period.
+A line of credit works like a credit card, allowing you to borrow and repay against your credit limit as often as you like.

 Whether you’re looking for help with business or personal finances, you’ll want to consider the differences between a loan and lines of credit and the different terms available with either option.

-Generally, a loan offers a lump sum payout with fixed repayment terms — it’s best when you need an exact amount of money and a predictable budget.
+Generally, a loan offers a lump sum payout with fixed repayment terms—it’s best when you need an exact amount of money and a predictable budget.
 A business loan may be a good idea if you have a large renovation project or need an expensive piece of equipment.

-A line of credit is all about options as you can choose when and how much to borrow, and can borrow against your credit line multiple times — but your draws may have higher rates than you’d receive with a loan and their variable rates can lead to unpredictable payments.
+A line of credit lets you choose when and how much to borrow, and you can borrow against your credit line multiple times—but your draws may have higher interest rates than you’d have with a loan, and these variable rates can lead to unpredictable payments.

-With a loan, you’ll receive the entire amount upfront and then make periodic (often monthly) payments to repay the loan plus interest.
+With a term loan, you’ll receive the entire amount up front and then make periodic (usually monthly) regular payments to repay the loan plus interest.
 Your account is closed once you repay the loan, and you’ll need to apply for a new loan if you need to borrow more money.

 Revolving Lines of Credit